-- to be valued as members of the school community; - to be treated fairly, consistently and with respect; - to know where to find help for issues related to work or to personal matters, and to receive help promptly as far as possible; - to have the opportunity to express views on matters that affect you in the knowledge that your views will be considered, feedback given and action taken where appropriate; - to experience clearly defined codes of conduct in all aspects of school life; - to be taught in a stimulating, well-managed and safe environment: - to experience a broad, balanced and suitably differentiated curriculum in which special learning needs are identified and met; and - to be provided with opportunities which will develop and extend your interests, talents and abilities as part of the curriculum and in extra-curricular provision.

-Pupils' Responsibilities

-- to respect the rights, views and property of all other members of the school community; - to accept the consequences of your actions; - to seek clarification on all aspects of classwork and homework which you do not fully understand; - to take part in discussions and to offer your views on a range of matters that affect the life of the school; - to be punctual to school and to every class; - to record all homeworks in your pupil planner homework diary; - to come to school with all equipment required for that day i.e. pens, pencils, books and sporting equipment; - to accept ownership for their own learning and behaviour; - to abide by the code of conduct and classroom expectations whilst in school or representing the school in public; - to demonstrate good behaviour whilst in school or representing the school in public; - to do all homeworks set to the best of your ability; - to give full cooperation to staff and peers; - to participate in all classroom activities; - to participate actively in all aspects of school life including extra-curricular activities.

-Teaching Staff's Rights

-- to be valued as members of the school community; - to work in a positive, valuing, safe and secure environment where common courtesies and social conventions are respected; - to teach classes without interruption or distraction; - to receive the respect their position demands - to be consulted on school matters, to express their views and to contribute to
+Pupils' Rights Pupils' Responsibilities to be valued as members of the school community; to be treated fairly, consistently and with respect; to know where to find help for issues related to work or to personal matters, and to receive help promptly as far as possible; to have the opportunity to express views on matters that affect you in the knowledge that your views will be considered, feedback given and action taken where appropriate; to experience clearly defined codes of conduct in all aspects of school life; to experience a broad, balanced and suitably differentiated curriculum in which special learning needs are identified and met; and to be provided with opportunities which will develop and extend your interests, talents and abilities as part of the curriculum and in extra-curricular provision. to respect the rights, views and property of all other members of the school community; to accept the consequences of your actions; to seek clarification on all aspects of classwork and homework which you do not fully understand; to take part in discussions and to offer your views on a range of matters that affect the life of the school; to be punctual to school and to every class; to record all homeworks in your pupil planner homework diary; to come to school with all equipment required for that day i.e. pens, pencils, books and sporting equipment; to accept ownership for their own learning and behaviour; to abide by the code of conduct and classroom expectations whilst in school or representing the school in public; to demonstrate good behaviour whilst in school or representing the school in public; to give full cooperation to staff and peers; to participate in all classroom activities; to participate actively in all aspects of school life including extra-curricular activities.
+Teaching Staff's Rights Teaching Staff's Responsibilities to be valued as members of the school community; to work in a positive, valuing, safe and secure environment where common courtesies and social conventions are respected; to teach classes without interruption or distraction; to receive the respect their position demands to be consulted on school matters, to express their views and to contribute to to behave in a professional manner at all times and to lead by example; to care for all pupils in the school; to ensure that lessons are well prepared, making use of available resources; homework is appropriately set and constructively marked; to show interest in and enthusiasm for their pupils' learning; to listen to the pupils, value their contributions and consider their views;